Joe Thomas (talk show host)

 Joe Thomas (born September 13, 1963) is an American conservative morning talk radio host on WCHV 1260 AM and 107.5 FM, and hosts The Afternoon Constitutional radio show in Charlottesville, Virginia.
 He also serves as the station's programming director and the programming director of sister station "Sports Radio 1400", WKAV.

 Career

 He graduated Bayside High School in New York City where he developed an interest in broadcasting.
 Disappointed with the broadcasting opportunities in his college (CUNY; Queens College) he took a turn to restaurant management at several Burger King restaurants in Queens, NY.
-(His father had helped establish the chains footprint in the area in the 1960s with Mallory Restaurants) He returned to radio in 1986 at Graiff Communications WPUT in Brewster, NY.
+(His father had helped establish the chains footprint in the area in the 1960s with Mallory Restaurants.)
+He returned to radio in 1986 at Graiff Communications WPUT in Brewster, NY.

 Prior to Charlottesville, he hosted talk shows on 1150 WDEL in Wilmington, Delaware and on 1420 WCOJ in West Chester, Pennsylvania.
-He has also hosted morning drive shows on WTSS "Star 102.5" in Buffalo, NY; "FM97" WLAN-FM in Lancaster, Pennsylvania; "Beaver 103" WBHV-FM in State College, Pennsylvania; WPXC in Hyannis, Massachusetts and WRCN on Long Island.
+He has also hosted morning drive shows on WTSS "Star 102.5" in Buffalo, NY; "FM97" WLAN-FM in Lancaster, Pennsylvania; "Beaver 103" WBHV in State College, Pennsylvania; WPXC in Hyannis, Massachusetts and WRCN on Long Island.